Jonathan Parr: Strømsgodset

+Parr signed for Eidsvold Turn 14 April 2023 doing a surprisingly comeback.

 International career

 Parr played 14 games on national youth teams for Norway up to U-19, and was a regular at the Norway national under-21 football team with 18 matches between 2008 and 2010.
 On 11 May 2010, he got selected for the senior national team for the first time, as Norway were facing Montenegro and Ukraine.

 Parr debuted on the Norway national team on 29 May 2010, in a friendly match against Montenegro, and he became Aalesund's first player to have started a Norway national game.
 As of February 2013, Parr has been capped nine times.